inspec/inspec-aws/docs-chef-io/content/aws_rds_instances.md

 end
 ```

-**Use the InSpec resource to request the IDs of all RDS instances, then test in-depth using `aws_rds_instance` to ensure all instances are encrypted and have a sensible size.**
+Use the InSpec resource to request the IDs of all RDS instances, then test in-depth using `aws_rds_instance` to ensure all instances are encrypted and have a sensible size:

 ```ruby
 aws_rds_instances.db_instance_identifiers.each do |db_instance_identifier|